-(3) In October 2012, Evercore's Board authorized the repurchase of up to an additional 5 million shares of Evercore Class A Common Stock and/or LP Units for up to \$125.0 million.
-Under this share repurchase program, shares may be repurchased from time to time in open market transactions, in privately negotiated transactions or otherwise.
-The timing and the actual number of shares repurchased will depend on a variety of factors, including legal requirements, price and economic and market conditions.
+(2) In October 2013, Evercore's Board authorized the repurchase of additional Class A Shares and/or LP so that going forward Evercore will be able to repurchase an aggregate of 5 million Class A Shares and/or LP Units for up to \$250.0 million.
+Under this share repurchase program, shares may be repurchased from time to time in open market transactions, in privately-negotiated transactions or otherwise.
+The timing and the actual amount of shares repurchased will depend on a variety of factors, including legal requirements, price and economic and market conditions.
 This program may be suspended or discontinued at any time and does not have a specified expiration date.